Hanan2412/ClientSide-ServerSide/README.md

 # ClientSide - ServerSide
 ----------------------------
-A Java program devided to a server that handles users input from the client side
+A Java program devided to a server that handles users commands from the client side

 ----------------
 # Server Side: